 SAP R/3 Architecture: Explained

 SAP R/3 Architecture facilitates all business transactions of an organization and connects them together using real-time integration.
 Real-time integration ensures that any change or upgrade in one application causes the data to be modified or updated automatically in the other applications involved.

 We know that SAP R/3 Architecture, particularly the client-server software.
-This ensures that the groups/layers that make up the R/3 system are built to operate concurrently through a variety of different computer systems.
+This ensures that the groups/layers that make up the R/3 system are built to operate concurrently through various computer systems.
 When a company installs SAP software, each part (or “layer” in the case of R/3) is stored, controlled, and processed via the hardware of separate and specialized computer systems.

-Each layer is capable of calling on all of the other layers built to complete the job.
-Such components/layers that request services are called “clients,” and such components/layers that deliver services are called “servers.”
+Each layer is capable of calling on all of the other layers to complete the job.
+The components/layers that request services are called “clients,” and the components/layers that deliver services are called “servers.”
 This is the term-“client/server.

 The three Conceptual Layers of this R/3 Architecture are The classic configuration of the R/3 Framework includes the following layers of software:

 The Presentation Layer

-Usually, the presentation or GUI layer collects keyboard/mouse data from the user and sends the data to the application layer in the form of process requests for further processing.
+Usually, the presentation or GUI layer collects keyboard/mouse data from the user and sends the data to the application layer to process requests for further processing.
 When the layer receives output from the application layer, it reformats the data and displays text and graphical data on the user’s PC screen.

 The Application Layer

 It uses the Software Logic Application to receive and process a request for a process.

 The application layer consists of the core components of R/3.
-The bulk of R/3 business logic processing takes place in the application server layer.
+Most R/3 business logic processing takes place in the application server layer.
 This is where the dispatcher controls the job procedures.

 Application servers provide the complete logic of R/3 applications for business processes.
-The number of different application servers may be linked to a network and spread geographically.
+The number of application servers may be linked to a network and spread geographically.

 The Database Layer